Vietnam.vn - Nền tảng quảng bá Việt Nam

 4 things Western tourists praise about Vietnam

-An Australian tourist concluded four things he noticed Vietnamese people were better at after visiting Vietnam in April.
+An Australian tourist concluded four things he noticed Vietnamese people were better at after his visit to Vietnam in April.

 James Booth, who lives in Tasmania, Australia, came to Vietnam for a week in April.
 Before arriving, he only knew three famous names: Ha Long Bay, Hanoi and Ho Chi Minh City.
-After a week, Booth realized that Vietnam has "much more to offer" and that the local people have very good living skills.
+After a week, Booth realized that Vietnam has "much more to offer" and the living skills of the local people are very good.

 James Booth tried chicken feet when he arrived in Vietnam - something he had never done before in Australia.
 Photo: Escape